CSCfi/Kielipankki-utilities/docs/howto_Korp_configuration.md

 In order to create a configuration of your corpus, you should think about where to add the corpus in Korp: Which language is it?
 Is it a parallel corpus?
 Does it fit under a collection of corpora already available?
 Does the corpus have any access restrictions?

 Add the corpus configuration of your corpus to the file `app/modes/default_mode.js` (for Finnish).
-See the configuration of other corpora, e.g. ‘yo_aineet’, for examples.
+See the configuration of other corpora for examples.
 If needed, add common definitions to `app/modes/common.js` If needed, add translations to `app/translations/corpora-fi.json` for Finnish and the corresponding files for English and Swedish.